SeonggwanKo/LLKD/README.md

 ## License and Acknowledgement
 The code framework is mainly modified from [Zero-DCE](https://github.com/Li-Chongyi/Zero-DCE), [AdaBelief](https://github.com/juntang-zhuang/Adabelief-Optimizer) and [SPKD](https://github.com/DongGeun-Yoon/SPKD).
 Please refer to the original repo for more usage and documents.
-Thanks to authers for sharing the codes!
+Thanks to authors for sharing the codes!